Approach Your Divorce Fully Informed

-A Divorce, while the most commonly thought of term for the termination of a marriage, is often the most confusing and time consuming of the options.
-In a Divorce, the parties don’t agree on at least one of the issues in their separation, and ask the Court to determine a resolution.
+A divorce, while the most commonly thought of term for the termination of a marriage, is often the most confusing and time-consuming of the options.
+In a divorce, the parties don’t agree on at least one of the issues in their separation, and ask the court to determine a resolution.

-Further, the court will rule on any issues involving the minor children of the parties, such as who the children will reside with, which school they will attend, how involved each parent can be in decision making on medical, educational, or religious issues, which parent should pay child support and how much that support should be, and which parent should provide the medical insurance for the children.
+Further, the court will rule on any issues involving the minor children of the parties, such as who the children will reside with; which school they will attend; how involved each parent can be in decision-making on medical, educational or religious issues; which parent should pay child support and how much that support should be; and which parent should provide the medical insurance for the children.

-Once an agreement is reached, or the Court has made a final decision, it becomes far more difficult for either party to alter their agreement.
-If either party fails to follow the terms of the Court Order, a contempt proceeding can be held, where the Court can force to parties to comply, or face other legal consequences.
+Once an agreement is reached, or the court has made a final decision, it becomes far more difficult for either party to alter their agreement.
+If either party fails to follow the terms of the court order, a contempt proceeding can be held, where the court can force the parties to comply or make them face other legal consequences.

 There is a multitude of issues that can, and often do, arise during the course of a divorce proceeding, so it is critical that you have skilled and experienced legal counsel to help you through the process.
 Soroka & Associates, LLC, is here to advocate for you and keep you well-informed.